AxolStudio/STLGameDevSite/README.md

         Icon: "fa-brands fa-itch-io"
     ```

+    > [!NOTE]
-    ==You can use as few or as many links as you want (within reason), and anything you want for the `Tooltip`.
-You can use any icon from [Font Awesome's Sharp Duotone or Brands packs](https://fontawesome.com/search?o=r&f=sharp-duotone%2Cbrands) for your links' `Icon`.==
+    > You can use as few or as many links as you want (within reason), and anything you want for the `Tooltip`.
+You can use any icon from [Font Awesome's Sharp Duotone or Brands packs](https://fontawesome.com/search?o=r&f=sharp-duotone%2Cbrands) for your links' `Icon`.

 3. Add an image to `/assets/images/directory` that has the exact same filename as your project's `yml` file, but as a `png`.
 It should have a size ratio of 16:9.